You are here

 Click the Attach button to select the files you want to share from your document register as Project Information.

-Can I reset my password using Aconex for Mobile?
+Can I reset my password using Oracle Aconex Mobile?

-I can’t open a particular document in Aconex for Mobile.
+I can’t open a particular file in Oracle Aconex Mobile.
 Why not?

-Do I have access to saved searches in Aconex for Mobile?
+Do I have access to saved searches in Oracle Aconex Mobile?

-No, this feature is not currently available in Aconex for Mobile.
+No, this feature is not currently available in Oracle Aconex Mobile.

 Can I send transmittals from my mobile?